Asaqa988/codenboxautomationlab/README.md

-Codenbox Automation Lab Practice Tests
+🎯 Codenbox Automation Lab Practice Tests
-This project contains automated test cases using Selenium WebDriver and TestNG for practicing different web elements and actions available on the Codenbox Automation Lab Practice Page.
+This project contains automated test cases using Selenium WebDriver and TestNG to practice on different web elements at ➡️ Codenbox Automation Lab Practice Page.

-Table of Contents
+📋 Table of Contents
-Project Setup
+✅ Project Setup

-Technologies Used
+🛠️ Technologies Used

-Test Cases Overview
+🧪 Test Cases Overview

-Detailed Test Cases
+🔍 Detailed Test Cases

-Notes
+📝 Notes

-Project Setup
+✅ Project Setup
+To run the tests:

-Install Java JDK 8+ and Maven.
+Install Java JDK 8+.

+Install Apache Maven.

-Add Selenium and TestNG dependencies to your Maven pom.xml.
+Add Selenium and TestNG dependencies in your pom.xml.

-Download and configure ChromeDriver according to your Chrome browser version.
+Download ChromeDriver and set the path correctly.

-Clone or copy the project files.
+Clone this project or copy the Java code.

-Run tests via your IDE or through Maven.
+Run tests through IDE or Maven CLI.

-Technologies Used
+🛠️ Technologies Used
 Java

 Selenium WebDriver

 TestNG

-Apache Commons IO (for FileUtils)
+Apache Commons IO (for file operations)

 Maven (for dependency management)

-Test Cases Overview
+🧪 Test Cases Overview

-Priority	Test Name	Description	Status
+⚡ Priority	🧪 Test Name	📖 Description	🛑 Status
-1	RadioButton()	Selects a random radio button	Disabled 2	Dynamic_Dropdown()	Selects a country from dynamic dropdown using prefix typing	Disabled 3	SelectTag()	Selects an option from a <select> dropdown by visible text	Disabled 4	CheckBoxTag()	Clicks all available checkboxes	Disabled 5	SwitchWindow()	Handles new window opening and switching	Disabled 5	SwitchTab()	Handles new tab opening and switching	Disabled 6	AlertTest()	Tests JavaScript alerts and confirms	Disabled 7	TableTest()	Parses a table and prints rows containing "Selenium"	Disabled 8	HideAndShow()	Tests hiding and showing input fields	Disabled 9	EnableDisable()	Tests enabling and disabling an input field	Disabled 10	MouseHover()	Performs mouse hover and clicks hover menu options	Disabled 11	CalenderOpen()	Opens booking calendar and extracts dates	Disabled 12	Iframe()	Switches to iframe and interacts with elements inside	Disabled 13	DownloadApkFileAndScreenShot()	Downloads APK and captures a screenshot (runs 5 times)	Enabled Detailed Test Cases
+1	RadioButton()	Selects a random radio button	❌ Disabled 2	Dynamic_Dropdown()	Selects country from dynamic dropdown	❌ Disabled 3	SelectTag()	Selects option from dropdown by text	❌ Disabled 4	CheckBoxTag()	Selects all checkboxes	❌ Disabled
+5	SwitchWindow()	Switches between windows	❌ Disabled
+5	SwitchTab()	Switches between tabs	❌ Disabled
+6	AlertTest()	Handles alert and confirm popups	❌ Disabled 7	TableTest()	Prints rows containing "Selenium"	❌ Disabled 8	HideAndShow()	Tests hide/show functionality	❌ Disabled 9	EnableDisable()	Tests enable/disable input fields	❌ Disabled
+10	MouseHover()	Tests mouse hover and actions	❌ Disabled 11	CalenderOpen()	Opens calendar and prints dates	❌ Disabled 12	Iframe()	Switches to iframe and interacts	❌ Disabled 13	DownloadApkFileAndScreenShot()	Downloads file and takes screenshot	✅ Enabled 🔍 Detailed Test Cases
-1. RadioButton
+🎯 1.
+RadioButton
-Find all radio buttons and randomly select one.
+Locate all radio buttons.

+Randomly click one button.

-Alternatively, specific buttons can be selected by index.
+(Optional) Click a specific button by index.

-2. Dynamic_Dropdown
+🎯 2.
+Dynamic_Dropdown
 Type a random country prefix.

-Select the first suggestion by pressing Arrow Down and Enter.

-3. SelectTag
-Select an option from a dropdown menu by its visible text (e.g., "API").

-4. CheckBoxTag
-Find all checkboxes under a specific div and select all of them.

-5. SwitchWindow
-Opens a new window.

-Switches control between parent and child windows.

-5. SwitchTab
-Opens a new tab.

-Switches control between the tabs.

-6. AlertTest
-Fills an input field.

-Triggers alert and confirm dialogs and handles them (Accept/Dismiss).

-7. TableTest
-Finds a table and prints all rows containing the text "Selenium."

-8. HideAndShow
-Tests the hide/show functionality of a text input field.

-9. EnableDisable
-Scrolls down.

-Disables and then enables an input field and types inside it.

-10. MouseHover
-Simulates mouse hover to reveal hidden menu options and clicks them.

-11. CalenderOpen
-Opens a calendar page.

-Extracts and prints all date values from the calendar table.

-12. Iframe
-Switches into an iframe.

-Clicks the burger menu inside the iframe.

-13. DownloadApkFileAndScreenShot
-Clicks a link to download APK files.

-Takes a screenshot of the current screen and saves it with a timestamp.

-Notes
-invocationCount = 5 on DownloadApkFileAndScreenShot means the test will repeat 5 times.

-All tests are initially disabled (enabled = false) except the last one.

-To enable a test, set enabled = true in the @Test annotation.

-Screenshots are saved in the src/test/ScreenShot/ directory with filenames based on the current timestamp.

-Important Reminder
-Always make sure the ChromeDriver matches your Chrome browser version.

-Tests that involve window/tab switching or file downloading may require extra WebDriver configurations depending on your local setup.

-Would you also like me to generate a simple pom.xml sample that matches this project if you want it fully plug-and-play? 🚀 (Just say yes)
+Select the suggested option via Arrow Down and Enter.

+🎯 3.
+SelectTag
+Locate a <select> tag dropdown.

+Select an option by visible text (e.g., API).

+🎯 4.
+CheckBoxTag
+Locate all checkboxes within a specific div.

+Click all available checkboxes.

+🎯 5.
+SwitchWindow
+Click on a button to open a new window.

+Switch between parent and child windows.

+Print the titles of both windows.

+🎯 5.
+SwitchTab
+Open a new browser tab.

+Switch to the new tab.

+Return to the original tab.

+🎯 6.
+AlertTest
+Fill in an input field with a name.

+Handle:

+Simple Alert (Accept).

+Confirmation Alert (Dismiss).

+🎯 7.
+TableTest
+Locate a web table.

+Iterate through all cells.

+Print cells containing the keyword "Selenium".

+🎯 8.
+HideAndShow
+Test Hide button to hide a text box.

+Test Show button to show it back.

+🎯 9.
+EnableDisable
+Scroll down the page.

+Disable a text field.

+Enable the text field again.

+Enter text into the now enabled field.

+🎯 10.
+MouseHover
+Hover over a button to reveal hidden menu items.

+Click Top and Reload menu items.

+🎯 11.
+CalenderOpen
+Open Booking Calendar page.

+Extract and print all date values from the calendar table.

+🎯 12.
+Iframe
+Switch into an iframe.

+Click the burger menu inside the iframe.

+🎯 13.
+DownloadApkFileAndScreenShot
+Click a link to download APK files.

+Take a screenshot of the page.

+Save the screenshot with the current date and time as filename.

+➡️ This test is executed 5 times (invocationCount = 5).

+📝 Notes
+✅ Only DownloadApkFileAndScreenShot is enabled by default.

+➡️ To run any other test, set enabled = true inside the @Test annotation.

+📁 Screenshots are saved in src/test/ScreenShot/ directory.

+⚠️ Ensure that your ChromeDriver version matches your installed Chrome browser.

+🧹 Clean up old screenshots regularly to avoid clutter.

+⏳ File download and window/tab switching may need extra timeouts depending on machine speed.

+🚀 Happy Testing!
+Would you also like me to create a "visual example" showing how the folder structure might look (src/test/java/...) if you are preparing it as a GitHub project?
+(It would make it even cleaner!) 🎯
+Just say yes if you want it!